-- 70. Zong Cheng is a large-scale foreign-owned enterprise, which manufactures and distributes steel products, including colour coated steel coils, hot dip galvanised steel coils, galvanised steel coils, cold rolled steel coils, pickling coils, and other related products.
-Zong Cheng is located at Xiagang Industrial Park, Jiangyin, Jiangsu Province. - 71.
-Zong Cheng provided tonnes of the exports of the subject goods to New Zealand in FY2016.

-72. A more detailed summary of Zong Cheng's response to the questionnaire is at section 4.2.3 below.
+- 71. Zong Cheng is a large-scale foreign-owned enterprise, which manufactures and distributes steel products, including colour coated steel coils, hot dip galvanised steel coils, galvanised steel coils, cold rolled steel coils, pickling coils, and other related products.
+Zong Cheng is located at Xiagang Industrial Park, Jiangyin, Jiangsu Province. - 72.
+Zong Cheng provided in tonnes of the exports of the subject goods to New Zealand in FY2016. - 73.
+Zong Cheng responded to the questionnaire.
+A more detailed summary of Zong Cheng's response to the questionnaire is at section 4.2.3 below.